skerkour/kerkour.com/content/blog/bloom-a-free-and-open-source-google.md

 One question obsesses us: How is it that we have to work ever harder to reach a decent standard of living when we see all the wealth produced in the world?

-With taxes, work is today our only means of wealth redistribution .
+With taxes, work is today our only means of wealth redistribution.
 Technology is making less and less human work necessary to meet our **needs**.

 Two futures show off: